Civil rights movement (1896–1954): Educational growth

 In 1862, the U.S. Congress passed the Morrill Act, which established federal funding of a land grant college in each state, but 17 states refused to admit black students to their land grant colleges.
 In response, Congress enacted the second Morrill Act of 1890, which required states that excluded blacks from their existing land grant colleges to open separate institutions and to equitably divide the funds between the schools.
 The colleges founded in response to the second Morill Act became today's public historically black colleges and universities (HBCUs) and, together with the private HBCUs and the unsegregated colleges in the North and West, provided higher educational opportunities to African Americans.
 Federally funded extension agents from the land grant colleges spread knowledge about scientific agriculture and home economics to rural communities with agents from the HBCUs focusing on black farmers and families.

 In the 19th century, blacks formed fraternal organizations across the South and the North, including an increasing number of women's clubs.
 They created and supported institutions that increased education, health and welfare for black communities.
 After the turn of the 20th century, black men and women also began to found their own college fraternities and sororities to create additional networks for lifelong service and collaboration.
 For example, Alpha Phi Alpha the first black intercollegiate fraternity was founded at Cornell University in 1906.
 These were part of the new organizations that strengthened independent community life under segregation.

 Tuskegee took the lead in spreading industrial education to Africa, typically in cooperation with church missionary efforts.
+Julius Rosenwald, the Jewish-American president of Sears Roebuck, joined forces with Booker T. Washington to create schools in the Jim Crow South.
+Close to 5000 schools were erected in eleven Southern states as well as in Oklahoma, Missouri, Kentucky, and Maryland.
+It is estimated that from 1950 to 1920 close to thirty percent of African American children in the South were educated in these schools, known as the Rosenwald Schools.